Jared284/security-portfolio/labs/03-cloud-security-monitoring/07-reflections-and-improvements/README.md

 ## Current Reflection

-This lab is now much stronger than a basic AWS logging demo because it moved beyond setup and into real validation across multiple telemetry sources and multiple cloud control-plane detections.
+This lab is much stronger than a basic AWS logging demo because it moved beyond setup and into validated detection and alerting across multiple telemetry sources.

-At this stage, I have successfully built and validated both:
+At this stage, I successfully built and validated:

 - a **host-side monitoring path** based on Linux authentication logs from an EC2 instance
+- a **cloud network-control-plane monitoring path** based on AWS security group changes captured through CloudTrail
-- a **cloud-side monitoring path** based on AWS control-plane activity captured through CloudTrail
+- a **cloud identity-control-plane monitoring path** based on IAM policy attachment activity captured through CloudTrail

 That matters because the lab is not limited to one narrow signal type.
-Instead, it now demonstrates monitoring across both workload-level and administrative activity in AWS.
+It demonstrates monitoring across workload-level activity, AWS network administration, and AWS identity administration.

+---

-## What This Lab Does Well So Far
+## What This Lab Does Well

-The strongest part of the lab right now is that it contains multiple complete monitoring pipelines.
+The strongest part of the lab is that it contains multiple complete monitoring pipelines.

 ### 1. Host-Side Signal Path